-The first step is to establish a FREE Google account.
+The first step is to set up a FREE Google account.
 Once the account is ready, point your web browser to Google webmaster central and click [Sign in to Webmaster Tools].
 Follow the instructions to verify your website (file upload or meta tag).
 Verification gives you access to a wide range of helpful information about your website like; Pages with external links, Top search queries, What Googlebot sees, and Web crawl.
 Set your preferences under [Settings] and choose; target users in the US or worldwide, display your domain with the www, and include your website images in Google Image Labeler.

 There is one additional file to create and upload so that we are prepared for when the search bots visit your website.
 Point your web browser to Generating a robots.txt file or Manually creating a robots.txt file and follow the instructions.
-The purpose of the robots.txt file is to tell the search bots what portions of your website should “Allow” or “Disallow” indexing of content.
+The purpose of the robots.txt file is to tell the search bots what portions of your website “Allow” or “Disallow” the indexing of content.
 Google is now aware of your content.
 Now let’s move to Yahoo.

-Yahoo also requires you to establish a FREE account.
+Yahoo also requires you to set up a FREE account.
 Once ready, point your web browser to Submit Your Site and click on [Submit Your Site for Free] then [Submit a Website or Webpage].
 Enter your website address (URL) and login to your Yahoo account if prompted.
 You should see the following:

 Thank you!
 Your URL has been added to our list of URLs to crawl.
 Please expect a delay of several weeks before your URL is crawled.
 Note that in the effort to maximize the quality of search results that appear on Yahoo! and our other distribution partners, we do not add every submitted URL to our search index.
 Therefore we cannot make predictions or guarantees about whether your URL will appear as a search result.

 Now we need to authenticate your website to Yahoo.
 While in Yahoo Site Explorer, choose [My Sites].
 Click on your website address (URL).
-Here you can check the Authentication Status and Number of Pages Indexed.
+Here, you can check the Authentication Status and Number of Pages Indexed.
 Choose [Authentication] from the left menu.
 Follow the instructions to verify your website (file upload or meta tag).

 To submit your website to Bing (formerly MSN), no account is required.
 Simply point your web browser to Bing Website Submit.
-Follow the instructions and enter the captcha characters from the picture.
+Follow the instructions and enter the CAPTCHA characters from the picture.
 Then type the website address (URL) and click [Submit URL].
 You should see the following: